bobrova77/Open-API-Project/README.md

 - A modern web browser (e.g., Chrome, Firefox, Safari)
 - Internet connection (for API calls)
-- A text editor (e.g., VSCode, Sublime Text) if you want to make changes
+- A text editor (e.g., VSCode, Sublime Text) if you want to make changes!

 ## Installation and Setup